paulvmking/Pal-lette/TESTING.md

 - **Aim** - **Footer** should be always at the bottom of page.
 - **Result** - Content from pages was removed and added again to see if the footer changed position and it remained on the bottom of page therefore passing the test.

+### Buttons

+- **Aim** - When the **register** button is clicked it displays a flash alerting the user it was either succesful or unsuccessful.
+- **Result** - Button is clicked and message appears and redirects to correct page therefore passing the test.
+- **Aim** - When **form fields** within both the log in and register forms are not filled correctly they do not submit.
+- **Result** - When all fields are filled out the Log in and register buttons work when clicked but when even one isnt the required information prompt displays therefore passing the test.
+- **Aim** - When **registration form** submit is clicked it should only work when required fields or username and password is in valid format.
+- **Result** - Button clicked and doesnt submit until required info and valid username and password format is entered therefore passing the test.
+- **Aim** - When **add to favourites** plus button is clicked it should add the recipe to the users favourite section on their profile page, and the same for the minus symbol it should remove the recipe from the profile.
+- **Result** - Buttons clicked the recipe is added and removed as required and a pflash message appears informing the user whether it is already in the recipe or not..
+- **Aim** - When **Create recipe** button is clicked it should only submit it once all fields have been filled and the same for the edit recipe page.
+- **Result** - Button clicked and only edits or uploads the recipe once all fields are complete therefore passing the test.
+- **Aim** - When the **Delete** button is clicked to delete a recipe it should remove the recipe from the site and database after a user prompt to ensure they want to delete it.
+- **Result** - Buttons clicked and recipe deletes after the user clicks yes to the prompt therefore passing the test.
+- **Aim** - When **Admin** is in their account the create,edit aand delete buttons should be only accesbile to them for manage categories.
+- **Result** - Buttons only visible to admin and when clicked they perform their actions as expected therefore passing the test.

 ## Compatibility

 ## Performance